notofonts/noto-docs/src/miniarticles/NotoSansEthiopic.md

 # Noto Sans Ethiopic

-Noto Sans Ethiopic is a sanserif design for texts in the Ethiopic script.
+Noto Sans Ethiopic is a sans serif design for texts in the Ethiopic script.

-Noto Sans Ethiopic has multiple weights and widths, contains 566 glyphs, 5 OpenType features, and supports 505 characters from 4 Unicode blocks: Ethiopic, Ethiopic Extended, Ethiopic Extended-A, Ethiopic Supplement.
+Noto Sans Ethiopic has multiple weights and widths, contains 566 glyphs, 5 OpenType features, and supports 505 characters from 4 Unicode blocks: : Ethiopic, Ethiopic Extended, Ethiopic Extended-A, Ethiopic Supplement.

 ## Supported writing systems